minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

 house the representative served, to control for the difference in age and experience which might distort the voting behaviour @stratmann-2002
 @Selling2023.
+By controlling for differences in geographical residence of the representatives, using district #footnote([As to be seen in @desc-stats, about 300 rows lack the variable district, since this information was only available selectively in the abovementioned data sources.
+After careful consideration, I decided to include the variable regardless, since it is significant and improves the model, albeit observations with NA-values for district not being included for three of the models shown in @main_models.]), state and geographical #footnote(
-By controlling for differences in geographical residence of the representatives, using district, state and geographical #footnote( "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behaviour attributed to the location of representatives.
+  "the variable Geographical has the 50 US states grouped into four categories: Northwest (NW), South (SO), West (WE), Midwest (MW), according to the United States Census Bureau under https://www2.census.gov/geo/pdfs/reference/GARM/Ch6GARM.pdf", ) and the district level I remove possible differences in voting behaviour attributed to the location of representatives.